 CASTRO VALLEY -- Golfers are fretting that Castro Valley's sole public course may shut down when its lease expires later this year.

-The East Bay Regional Park District has told golfers for more than two years that it wants to keep Willow Park Golf Course running, but no operator has been chosen, said the head of a golfers club.
+The East Bay Regional Park District has told golfers for more than two years that it wants to keep Willow Park Golf Course running, but no operator has been chosen, said the president of a golfers club.

 "Here we are at the eleventh hour with no confirmation.
 We are skeptical and disappointed by the lack of progress and communication," said Steve Falzone, president of the Willow Park Golf Club.